VigaYang/fx-transfer-calculator/README.md

 * Live FX rate integration (API)
 * Auto-filled interest rates by country
 * Provider comparison (Wise, Revolut, etc.)
-* Decision recommendations (“Transfer or not?”)
+* Decision recommendation (“Transfer or not?”)
+* Cost breakdown panel (fees vs interest impact)

 ---

 ## 🤝 Contributing

-Contributions are welcome!
+Contributions are welcome for non-commercial purposes.
-Feel free to open issues or submit pull requests.
+Please open issues or submit pull requests.

 ---

 ## 📄 License

-MIT License
+This project is licensed under a **Non-Commercial License**.

+You are free to use, modify, and share this project for personal and educational purposes.

+**Commercial use is strictly prohibited without prior written permission from the author.**

+See the [LICENSE](./LICENSE) file for full details.